COPO: Causal-Oriented Policy Optimization for Hallucinations of MLLMs: Methods

 \subsubsection{Causal Completeness Reward}

-To identify tokens that are both causally sufficient and necessary, it is essential to jointly evaluate their contributions to the correct answer (sufficiency) and the impact of their perturbation on the answer (necessity).
-Accordingly, we combine sufficiency score and necessity score into a causal completeness reward.
+To identify tokens that are both causally sufficient and necessary, it is essential to jointly evaluate their contributions.
+Accordingly, we combine the sufficiency and necessity scores into a causal completeness reward.